A Calibration Framework for Inference with Partially Observed Data: Real-Data Applications

-We estimate generalized propensity scores $\pi_{ig} = \Pr(G_i = g \mid x_i)$ via multinomial logistic regression and define tilting weights $r_{ig} = \pi_{i,\mathrm{NSW}} / \pi_{ig}$, where $\pi_{i,\mathrm{NSW}} = \pi_{i1} + \pi_{i2}$.
-The covariates used for propensity score estimation are age, years of education, indicators for Black and Hispanic ethnicity, marital status, an indicator for no high school degree, and real earnings in 1974 and 1975 (re74 and re75).
-These are the standard covariates used in the LaLonde benchmark literature \citep{dehejia1999causal}.
-Cross-fitted outcome predictions $\hat y_i(g)$ are obtained using GAM with $K = 4$ folds.
-For each candidate control group $g \in \{2,3,4\}$, calibration weights are constructed by solving \eqref{eq:cf_primal}--\eqref{eq:cf_debias} with the two-loop procedure, and the ATE is estimated as $\widehat{\mathrm{ATE}}_g = \bar Y_1 - \hat\theta_g$, where $\bar Y_1$ is the mean outcome among NSW treated units.
+We estimate generalized propensity scores $\pi_{ig}=P(G_i=g\mid x_i)$ via multinomial logistic regression and define tilting weights $r_{ig}=\pi_{i,\text{NSW}}/\pi_{ig}$, where $\pi_{i,\text{NSW}}=\pi_{i1}+\pi_{i2}$.
+The covariates used for propensity-score estimation are age, years of education, indicators for Black and Hispanic ethnicity, marital status, an indicator for no high school degree, and real earnings in 1974 and 1975 (re74 and re75), following the standard LaLonde benchmark literature.
+Cross-fitted outcome predictions $\hat y_i(g)$ are obtained using GAM with $K=4$ folds.
+For each candidate control group $g\in\{2,3,4\}$, calibration weights are constructed by solving (18)--(20) with the two-loop procedure, and the ATE is estimated as $\widehat{ATE}^{[g]}=\bar Y_1-\hat\theta_g$, where $\bar Y_1$ is the mean outcome among NSW treated units.

-\paragraph{Results.} Table~\ref{tab:nsw} reports point estimates, standard errors, and evaluation bias (EB), defined as the difference from the NSW experimental benchmark $\hat\theta_{\mathrm{NSW}} = 1794$.
-Using the NSW experimental data, all estimators yield estimates close to the benchmark, as expected under randomization.
-Using PSID or CPS as external controls, the unweighted difference in means produces large EB ($-17{,}000$ and $-10{,}292$, respectively), reflecting substantial covariate imbalance between the NSW treated group and the observational control samples.
-Among all weighting methods, the proposed ET estimator most closely reproduces the experimental benchmark in both external-control settings, achieving the smallest absolute EB ($-139$ for PSID; $-179$ for CPS) with standard errors comparable to competing methods.
-For the PSID comparison, the next-best method is IPW with EB $= -320$, more than twice the absolute bias of ET.
-For the CPS comparison, AIPW\,(GAM) achieves EB $= -111$, which is slightly smaller in absolute value than ET's $-179$, but ET has a smaller standard error ($635$ vs.\ $656$), so the two are broadly comparable.
-Overall, ET provides the most consistently accurate reproduction of the experimental benchmark across both external-control settings.
+\textbf{Results.} Table~\ref{tab:nsw} shows that generalized entropy calibration performs competitively with established weighting and doubly robust methods in both external-control settings, while remaining close to the experimental benchmark $\hat\theta_{\text{NSW}}=1794$.
+Using the NSW experimental data alone, all estimators are close to the benchmark, as expected under randomization.
+Using PSID or CPS as external controls, the unweighted difference in means exhibits very large evaluation bias, reflecting substantial covariate imbalance between the NSW treated group and the observational control samples.
+Among the weighting estimators, ET yields one of the smallest evaluation biases in both settings: for PSID, its absolute bias is smaller than that of IPW, CBPS, EBCW, and the two AIPW implementations; for CPS, its estimate is again close to the benchmark and broadly comparable to the strongest competing approaches, with a standard error similar to or smaller than several alternatives.
+Overall, the pattern suggests that generalized entropy calibration provides a favorable balance between bias reduction and precision across both external-control samples.